PyFund/iexcloud/README.md

 ### Dependencies

-The package should be used with conjunction with a MySQL database and an IEX Cloud.
+The package requires active subscription to IEX
+Cloud.
 To learn more about IEX Cloud, visit https://iexcloud.io.

-To be able to use iexcloud, there are several key environment variables that need to be configured:
+To be able to use iexcloud, there environment variable `IEX_TOKEN` needs to be configured:

-* IEX_TOKEN: Your IEX Cloud Api Token
-* MYSQL_USER: Your MySQL username
-* MYSQL_PASS: Your MySQL password
-* MYSQL_HOST: Your MySQL hostname
-* MYSQL_PORT: Your MySQL port number

 #### Setting your environment variables